oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 #### Live Snapshots

-This 3.1 feature does not affect the Stable Device Addresses feature
+This 3.1 feature does not affect directly the Stable Device Addresses feature, however, it does affect the import/export and the OVF structure.
+Details about that will be added as part of 3.1 snapshot changes documentation.

 ### Implementation needs